Cloud computing is resource brokering -- the allocation of processing and storage resources in a highly flexible

 In a star configuration, the boundary of the "cloud" would be the boundary of the data center.
 With this limitation, it may be hard to find enough benefits to justify a move to enterprise-hosted cloud computing.
 If there are multiple points where cloud resources can be hosted, they must have enough bandwidth and quality of service (QoS) in their paths to the desktops.
 Otherwise, performance variations will kill the applications.

-compatibility in a private cloud computing setup
+Application compatibility in a private cloud computing setup

 The best applications to run on a private cloud are those that are compute-intensive and have little access to your databases.
 Next in line are applications that use static data stores that can be replicated.